edsonwade/TDD-With-Spring-And-Junit5-2023/README.md

 ### Introduction to TDD( Test Driven Developement)

-        1.1 - Teting A service With a SQL Backend
+        1.1 - Testing A service With a SQL Backend
         1.2 - Testing a service with mongodb backend 1.3 - testing a service that connects to a third-party API 1.4 - Integration test  with Junit 5